ssbc/ssb-lan/README.md

 # ssb-lan

 SSB plugin for discovery of other peers in the same LAN.
-Works by broadcasting UDP packets to all other peers in the local network. **Is backwards-compatible** with [ssb-local](https://github.com/ssbc/ssb-local).
+Works by broadcasting UDP packets to all other peers in the local network.
+The data in these packets is (symmetrically) encrypted using your chosen [network caps](https://github.com/ssbc/ssb-caps). **Is backwards-compatible** with [ssb-local](https://github.com/ssbc/ssb-local).

 ## Usage